marialyk77/Airline_Flight_Delay/README.md

 **1. Data Cleaning with SQL Server.**

    Reason: The dataset was too large, which negatively impacted Power BI's performance.
+Through thorough cleaning, I discovered that the Flights table only had data for the first 7 days of each month.

 **2. Addition of one more table to the model with the use of Dax.**